 Official UK Government data on Covid-19 - https://coronavirus.data.gov.uk/

 Public health guidance for households with possible coronavirus infection — www.gov.uk/government/publications/covid-19-stay-at-home-guidance/stay-at-home-guidance-for-people-with-confirmed-or-possible-coronavirus-covid-19-infection

-Guidance on local restriction tiers - https://www.gov.uk/guidance/local-restriction-tiers-what-you-need-to-know
+Guidance on restrictions - www.gov.uk/guidance/covid-19-coronavirus-restrictions-what-you-can-and-cannot-do

 People are warned to avoid misinformation and out of date information.
 Guidance has changed rapidly throughout the outbreak.
 It may also vary according to where in the UK people live.
 Always refer to the latest official Government information.